ManuelBv/simple-groq-cli/README.md

 # Simple Groq CLI

-A simple command-line interface for the Groq API, now powered by TypeScript.
+A simple command-line interface for the Groq API.

 ## Installation